-BEAUTY AND WELLNESS TBW10 (choose one semester only)
+TBW10 BEAUTY AND WELLNESS (choose one semester only)

-This subject is focused on teenagers with emphasis on how to make the most of their physical, social and emotional self.
-Some of the topics to be covered include skin and body care, make-up application, hair styles and care, deportment, clothing decisions, fashion trends, nutrition, exercise and relaxation.
-The course is made more interesting with a number of guest speakers coming to class, as well as a fashion parade of wearable art created in class, a fitness incursion, and excursion to a local restaurant.
+This subject is focused on teenagers with an emphasis on how to make the most of their physical, social and emotional self.
+Some of the topics to be covered include skin and body care, make-up application, hair styles and care, clothing decisions, fashion trends, nutrition, exercise and relaxation and general well-being.

+The course is made more interesting with a number of guest speakers coming to class, as well as a fashion parade of wearable art created in class.